amcknight/kaizosplits/README.md

 A Super Mario World romhack autosplitter heavily updated from [NecroSky90 on SMWCentral](https://www.smwcentral.net/?p=section&a=details&id=28606)'s version from a couple years ago.

 Their's a v1 decent autosplitter that works as well as possible by default.
-This is the simple file you probably want to use in many cases, especially if you don't care about splitting after every event that you "should" split on.
+This is the simple file you probably want to use in many cases.
 If you just want level splits, this is the one.

-However, there's also an ambitious v2 split manager that will robustly handles fine-grained and custom autosplits and that will create initial split files by watching your runs.
+However, there's also an ambitious v2 split manager that will robustly handle fine-grained and custom autosplits and that will create initial split files by watching your runs.
 By having a mechanism to make sure your splits and autosplitter are exactly in sync, we can do some cool stuff.
 If you skip a checkpoint or die and go back before a split, the autosplitter can see this and skip a split or undo a split accordingly. v2 is a Work in Progress!

 ## Roadmap